marcopxt/NES-UFLA/README.md

 - Installing the package ggplot2
 - Organizing the dataset
-- Types of graphs: boxplot, density, histogram
+- Types of graphs: boxplot, density, histogram, ...
 - Saving the graphs

 ---